Critical Care Starts Here

 a wide variety of critical care situations.

-In addition to general medicine treatment areas, our current ED has 4 cardiac-designated
+In addition to general medicine treatment areas, our ED has 4 cardiac-designated

-care rooms, a fast track treatment area, and 2 trauma rooms.
+care rooms, a fast track treatment area, and 6 trauma bays.
 Digital diagnostics,

 including CT scanning, are located in the ED which reduces transport times.

 Click here to learn about our

 TeleStroke Program and

 From the minute ED is alerted of a cardiac emergency to the time the patient

 is brought to Memorial and through the cardiac catheterization lab or